-General term for an emotional state of exaggerated ecstasy or an intense feeling of happiness that lifts someone above their normal emotional state.
-Such a state is caused, among other things, by psychotropic substances.
-These are substances that influence the human psyche.
+Term for an emotional state of exaggerated ecstasy or an intense feeling of happiness that lifts someone above their normal emotional state.
+Such a state is caused by psychotropic substances, among other things.
+These are active substances that influence the human psyche.
 Depending on the substance, this is associated with disturbances of consciousness, cognitive abilities, perception, affect and behaviour.
 As a consequence, intoxication is treated by drinking alcohol.
 When consumed in excess, alcohol causes disinhibition, increased emotionality, inhibition of thinking, stupefaction and overestimation of oneself.
-In early advanced civilisations, excessive drinking to the point of drunkenness was a ritualised custom on certain occasions.
+In early advanced civilisations, excessive consumption of alcohol to the point of drunkenness was a ritualised custom on certain occasions.
 Until the Middle Ages, excessive intoxication was considered normal.
 From the 16th century onwards it was outlawed and from the 19th century onwards it was increasingly regarded as a disease (alcoholism).

 The temperance societies that emerged in the 19th century tried to draw attention to the dangers of alcohol consumption, in some cases by means of depictions.
 The related cartoon "The development of a drunkard - from the first glass to the grave" dates from 1846:

 The tolerance of alcohol, i.e. the amount of alcohol that causes intoxication, depends on age, physical constitution, sex, type of person and drinking speed.
-Women and especially East Asians, indigenous peoples of America (Indians) and Australia (Aborigines) have less ADH, ALDH and also other breakdown enzymes and are thus drunk faster and longer.
+Women and especially East Asians, indigenous peoples of America (Native Americans) and Australia (Aborigines) have less ADH (alcohol dehydrogenases), ALDH (aldehyde dehydrogenase) and also other degradation enzymes and are thus drunk faster and longer.
 A completely different criterion is the amount of alcohol that is tolerable or harmless to health when consumed regularly (daily).
 This is stated differently in the relevant literature and varies considerably between 20 and 60 grams of alcohol daily (see Health).
 Alcohol has a high nutritional value, about 95% is converted into energy.

 The consumed alcohol passes from the stomach (20%) and small intestine (80%) first immediately into the bloodstream and then into the body tissues (absorption).
 The distribution depends on the amount of blood (approx. 5 to 7l) and the body size or body surface, the more extensive, the better the alcohol is distributed.
 Fat tissue, however, can hardly absorb alcohol.
 Therefore, alcohol is distributed more in a large, lean person and there is relatively less alcohol concentration in the blood compared to a small, fat person.
-Absorption is relatively slow and is not complete (depending on the stomach contents) until one to two hours after drinking.
-The calculation of the alcohol level is described under blood alcohol concentration (BAC).
+The absorption is relatively slow and (depending on the contents of the stomach) is only completed one to two hours after the end of drinking (for calculation of alcohol level see under BAC).

-However, the dangers to health cannot be pointed out forcefully enough.
+However, the dangers to health must be pointed out.
 The difference between moderate consumption of wine and alcohol abuse is described in an essay by the Austrian poet Peter Rosegger (1843-1918).
-The quantities of alcohol that are presumably not harmful to health are explained under Health, where further...
+The amounts of alcohol that are presumably not harmful to...